Bill-1991/Scheduler/README.md

 3. Clone this repository to your local machine git clone https://github.com/GITHUB-USERNAME-GOES-HERE/Scheduler.git
 4. Change to the project directory cd Scheduler
 5. Install the dependencies using npm program. npm install
-6. Run the project npm start
+6. Run the project nodemon bot.js

 ### Contributing
 We keep track of things to do, fix and enhance under the Issues section.
 You can also think of it as our project structure.
 If you're thinking about contributing to this codebase, please visit our contribution guide for more information.